DoctorHayes/CSU-Senior-Project/docs/Defense.md

 </p>
 <p>
 Description:<br/>
-&emsp; The extension will have an intuitive interface that allows new users to easily understand the customization options available.
+&emsp; The extension will have clear and easy-to-understand instructions for use.
 </p>
 <p>
 Rationale:<br/>
-&emsp; Users should not need to trudge through instructions in order to use the extension's basic features.
+&emsp; Users need clear instructions to make the most of the extension's features.
 This especially the case for users that may not be technically literate.
 </p>
 <p>
 Fit Criterion:<br/>